Lakens/statistical_inferences/docs/10-sequential.md

 4. What is the difference in the philosophy of how the alpha is spent across looks between the Pocock and O’Brien-Fleming approaches?

-5. What is the benefit of the fat that the alpha level at the final look when using an O’Brien-Fleming correction is close to the uncorrected alpha level?
+5. What is the benefit of the fact that the alpha level at the final look when using an O’Brien-Fleming correction is close to the uncorrected alpha level?

 6. What is the difference between the Pocock and O’Brien-Fleming correction, and the corresponding Pocock and O’Brien-Fleming alpha spending functions developed by Lan and DeMets?